Skip to main content

 • Authorities: We may disclose personal data to offices, courts and other authorities in Switzerland and abroad if we are legally obliged or entitled to do so, or if this appears necessary to protect our interests.
 The authorities process data received from us about you as independent controllers.

-As explained in section 7, we also disclose data to third parties.
+As explained in section 6, we also disclose data to third parties.
 These parties are not located exclusively in Switzerland.
-Your data may, therefore, also be processed in the European Union (specifically in Germany); but in exceptional cases in any country in the world.
+Your personal data may, therefore, also be processed in the European Union (specifically in Germany); but in exceptional cases in any country in the world.

-Please also be aware that data exchanged over the Internet is often transmitted via third countries.
-Your data may, therefore, also be transmitted abroad, even if the senders and the recipient are located in the same country.
+Please also be aware that personal data exchanged over the internet is often transmitted via third countries.
+Your personal data may, therefore, also be transmitted abroad, even if the senders and the recipient are located in the same country.

 We also take internal data protection very seriously.
-Our employees and the service providers engaged by us have been obliged by us to maintain confidentiality and to comply with data protection provisions.
+Our employees and the service providers en-gaged by us have been obliged by us to maintain confidentiality and to comply with data protection provisions and receive regular training in this regard.

 As a data subject, you have the following rights: